-Objectors have drawn attention to a rose garden laid out on the south-western part of the application site in the 1920s which was filled in at some point after the 1980s.
-None of this protrudes above ground level and it is not considered to be a structure covered by 'curtilage listing'.
+Objectors have drawn attention to a rose garden laid out on the south-western part of the application site in the 1920s which was filled in at some point after the 1980s, none of which currently protrudes above ground level.
+This is not considered to be an 'object or structure' within the curtilage of a listed building.
 The presence of this former garden feature was acknowledged in the preparation of the Statement of Significance.
 That study concluded that the remains of the rose garden were of 'low significance'.